James Long Company

 - Eliminates manual entry, transcription, or editing

-codes are automatically combined with time codes as read from
+the codes are automatically combined with time codes

 - Speeds coding with single keystroke macros you define